maitiennguyen/23CCSR/README.md

 ```
 -download <yes_or_no>
 ```
 Specifies whether the search set data has already been downloaded with the script previously.
-Use 'yes' if the necessary files are in the working directory (see File Documentation for the specifics of the files), or 'no' if the script needs to download the search set data.
+Use 'yes' if the necessary files are in the working directory (see [Re-using Search Set](#rerun) for the specifics of the files), or 'no' if the script needs to download the search set data.

 ### Optional Arguments
 ```